What is vision impairment?

 - sitting, crawling and walking – for example, your child might not try to move because he can’t see the interesting objects you put out for him

 - learning to read and write

 - playing – for example, your child might be afraid to touch certain textures or explore areas he can’t see.

-If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of vision impairment, your child can get support under the NDIS.
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like a guide dog.
+If your child has a confirmed diagnosis of vision impairment, he might be able to get support under the National Disability Insurance Scheme (NDIS).
+The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like guide dogs.

 Although it’s easy to get caught up in looking after your child, it’s important to look after your own wellbeing too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 Some agencies offer child and family counselling to help you work through the challenges and celebrate the triumphs that you’ll encounter in your life as the parent of a child with vision impairment.

 Talking to other parents can be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or online support group.

 If you have other children, these siblings of children with disability need to feel that they’re just as important to you – that you care about them and what they’re going through.
 It’s important to talk with them, spend time with them, and find the right support for them too.